 Efficiency Vermont and Green Mountain Power provide a combined incentive of up to $800 for heat pump water heaters, depending on equipment type and income level.
 Additional federal incentives of up to $3,750 will be available through the Inflation Reduction Act.

 Electrical upgrades, such as service and wiring upgrades, might be necessary for the electrification of appliances, heating equipment, and vehicles, as well as the installation of rooftop solar.
-The Inflation Reduction Act includes up to a $4,000 upfront discount for electrical panel upgrades and a tax credit of up to 30% of project costs.
+The Inflation Reduction Act includes up to a $4,000 upfront discount for electrical panel upgrades for income-qualified households.